aethertap/leptos_axum_login/README.md

 I intend to get feedback on it and bring it to a state where that should be just fine.
 At the moment, you should definitely have a skeptical eye, although it does at least *actually work* with the latest versions of things.

+## A note on reading documentation.

+I do that.
+However, there's so much of it (`axum`,  `leptos_axum`, `leptos` (book and docs), `tower`, `tower-sessions`, `tower-sessions-sqlx-store`,  `axum_login`, `argon2`, `password_hash`, `sqlx`, ...) that even after having read all (okay,most) of the docs , things get forgotten.
+So, there are probably better APIs for handling parts of what happens in here, and eventually I'll probably rediscover them enough times to notice I should make changes.
+If you see a better way, I'd love to have help shortcutting that process!
+Let me know how it could have been done better and I'll be grateful.

 ## Lessons learned in this process

 - `leptos_axum` wraps the `Session` from `tower-sessions` but you can still access it directly with `leptos_axum::extract()`